tinnuadan/redcogs/shops/README.md

 ### Owner
 You can set an owner with `-o OWNER` or `--owner OWNER`.
 You can also specify multiple owners by `-o OWNER1 -o OWNER2`.
 Use double quotes if the name contains a space.
 ### Items
-You can set the sold items with `-o ITEM:PRICE` or `--item ITEM:PRICE`.
-You can also specify multiple sold items by `-i ITEM1:PRICE1 -o ITEM1:PRICE1`.
+You can set the sold items with `-i ITEM:PRICE` or `--item ITEM:PRICE`.
+You can also specify multiple sold items by `-i ITEM1:PRICE1 -i ITEM1:PRICE1`.
 Use double quotes if the the whole string contains a space.
 You can also add items later.
 ### Coordinates
 You can set the coordinates of the shop with `-x X -y Y -z Z`.
 Usually you only have to specify y if it's not on the surface.